Leading law firm Roythornes has announced that its Charity of The Year will be St Barnabas...

 Getting the right management company for your commercial development is essential to ensure you can see a good return on your investment with the minimum hassle.
 Our team can advise you on creating the necessary legal agreements and resolving any issues that arise quickly and cost-effectively, allowing you to have a positive working relationship with your management company.

-The difference being that a conditional contract is enforceable by either party if the condition in met, while an option agreement means it remains up to the buyer whether to go ahead with the deal if planning permission is secured.
+The difference is that a conditional contract is enforceable by either party if the condition is met, while an option agreement means it remains up to the buyer whether to go ahead with the deal if planning permission is secured.

 Our commercial property lawyers can draft and negotiate conditional contracts and option agreements for all types of site acquisitions, ensuring your commercial interests are protected at all times.

 Site assembly, also known as land assembly, allows you to form a single site from a number of properties, which is often necessary to facilitate specific development plans.
 Our team can assist with all aspects of site assembly, helping your development to go ahead as intended.

 We can also advise you on all of the legal aspects of plot sales, allowing you to dispose of finished commercial units where this is part of your overall strategy for the development.